 In what form will I receive my voucher?

 The organizer is free to decide how the voucher is issued.
 This can be your original ticket that remains valid for the new or moved event.
 An organizer can also choose to provide a credit equivalent to the value of the originally purchased ticket.
-This can be spent by the ticket holder on the new event or other events with the same essential characteristics of the organizer, within the period of two years after the date of the original event.
+This can be spent by the ticket holder on the new event or other events with the same essential characteristics of the organizer, within the period of 3 years and 2 months after the date of the original event.

 How long is my voucher valid for?

-You can use the credit up to 2 years after the date of the original event for which you have purchased a ticket.
+You can use the credit up to 3 years and 2 months after the date of the original event for which you have purchased a ticket.